by Nebula Haze

 From the grower Saberabre: “So I left this girl (or what I thought was a girl, notice the pistils at the bottom calyx) over the weekend and came back to the plant up in the light getting burned.
 Yikes!
 I’m not too sure what happened here but it got pretty cold the last few days.
 I think it’s a hermie…”

 A few days before this pic, the plant was just showing a few white pistils and appeared to be female.

-After the stress that it went through, the grower came back to a plant that was completely covered in male pollen sacs, with the first few white pistils being the only sign of this plant being female.
+After the stress that it went through, the grower came back to a plant that was completely covered in male pollen sacs, with the first few white pistils being the only sign of this plant is female.

 5.)
-Always Start With Trusted Genetics
+Always Start with Trusted Genetics

 And remember… even if you do everything right, sometimes you will run into hermie plants – it’s just a fact of growing.
 Sometimes these things just happen, for example…

-“I've always felt like seeded weed was not nearly as potent as sinsemilla and I do everything in my power to KILL ALL MALES!
-Cannabis is so sneaky, though - last summer we had such wild weather that even a couple of clones turned out some male sex parts.”
+“I’ve always felt like seeded weed was not nearly as potent as sinsemilla and I do everything in my power to kill all males!
+Cannabis is so sneaky, though – last summer we had such wild weather that even a couple of clones turned out some male sex parts.”

 ~ Experienced outdoor grower

 “Cannabis has both male and female plants.
 When both female and male flowers are in bloom, pollen from the male flower lands on the female flower, thereby fertilizing it.
 The male dies after producing and shedding all his pollen.
 Seeds form and grow within the female flowers.
 As the seeds are maturing, the female plant slowly dies.
 The mature seeds then fall to the ground and germinate naturally or are collected for planting the next spring.

 “Unpollinated, female cannabis flowers continue to swell and produce more resin while waiting for male pollen to successfully complete their life cycle.
 After weeks of heavy flower and cannabinoid-laden resin production, THC production peaks out in the unfertilized, frustrated sinsemilla!”